JoneMr/JoneMr/README.md

 - 👋 Hi, I’m @JoneMr
-- 👀 I’m interested in swinging
+- 👀 I’m interested in swiming
 - 🌱 I’m currently learning java technology
 - 💞️ I’m looking to collaborate on project...
-- 📫 How to reach me ...
+- 📫 How to reach me ouhaoo@163.com when I recieve your message I will answer

 <!---
 JoneMr/JoneMr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.